semgrep/semgrep-docs/docs/getting-started/cli.md

 ## Scan using specific Semgrep Products

-When you run `semgrep ci`, you scan your project with any product that is enabled in Semgrep Cloud Platform.
+When you run `semgrep ci`, you scan your project with any product that is enabled in Semgrep AppSec Platform.
 To scan your project with just one product, run:

 ```console
 # scan with Semgrep Code